kagapa-blr/spellcheck-backend/README.md

 The Spellcheck Project is a Python-based application designed to provide efficient spell-checking capabilities.
 It utilizes advanced algorithms, including Bloom filters and SymSpell, to quickly identify and correct misspelled words in various text documents.
-This project is built using Flask and deployed with Gunicorn.
+This project is built using Fast API and deployed with Gunicorn.

+- frontend: React JS
+- backend: Fast API
+- Application server: Uvicorn server

 ## Table of Contents